Calamvale District Park | Awesome Brisbane Playground

 Facility wise, Calamvale District Park is spot on for families with BBQ’s, seating, toilets and plenty of shade making it a popular kids birthday party destination.
 Parties aside, it is also just a great park to hook up with the family over a friendly BBQ and enjoy watching the kids have fun while you relax.

-We love the huge suspended bridge which makes for some amazing pirate games, with imaginary trolls underneath.
+We love the huge suspended bridge at this wonderful Calamvale playground which makes for some amazing pirate games, with imaginary trolls underneath.

 Wheelchair toilet facilities are provided at Calamvale District Park.
 There are lots of concrete paths throughout the park that would be suitable for wheelchairs, as well as spacious shelters set on concrete.
 The playground is unfenced.